 Rates are low; the fee structure is simple, and I did not see any hidden fees.
 However, please note that you must be a US citizen to open an account.
 Moreover, since stock purchases are in fractional shares, you may not be able to transfer them to another broker.

 Stockpile Investments, Inc. is a member of the SIPC (Securities Investor Protection Corporation) and also FINRA (Financial Industry Regulatory Authority, Inc.).
 Also, to secure your information, Stockpile uses 256-bit encryption.
+Check out a list of the top trading companies.

 While Stockpile isn’t for super active or professional traders, it's a great way to introduce beginners to investing.
 I think it's especially great for kids.
 For instance, I didn't even begin to think about investing in stocks until I was an adult.
 Nowadays, you can start young thanks to fractional shares and micro-investing with companies like Stockpile, Acorns and Stash Invest, to name a few.